 Douglas Walker is a lifelong learner and educator with a specialty in assistive technology for those with visual impairment.
 He’s taught in a wide variety of settings: from the Tennessee School for the Blind, to West Tennessee as an itinerant educator/consultant, to Vanderbilt as an adjunct professor, to Hadley to head up our assistive technology team.

-Most recently Douglas has assumed a leadership role in Research and Development at Hadley, developing new ways to engage and empower those facing vision loss.
+Most recently Douglas has assumed a leadership role Hadley, developing new ways to engage and empower those facing vision loss.

 Walker holds a master’s degree in education from Vanderbilt University.